Score-based change point detection via tracking the best of infinitely many experts: Online Learning with Quadratic Loss

 Of course, it would be unfair to compare the forecaster with all compound experts.
 For this reason, \cite{auer98} and \cite{herbster98} introduced the notion of size of a compound expert defined as

 and restricted their attention on \emph{dynamic} (also called switching or shifting) regret with respect to the best compound expert of size at most $m$:

 Here $m \leq T$ is a predefined parameter.
-Obviously, if $m = 1$, then the switching regret $\cR_{1:T}$ coincides with $R_{1:T}$.
+Obviously, if $m = 0$, then the switching regret $\cR_{1:T}$ coincides with $R_{1:T}$.
 The ambitious problem of tracking the best expert gained much attention in the last three decades starting from the pioneering works of \cite{willems96, willems97, herbster98, shamir99, vovk99}.
 While \cite{willems96, willems97, shamir99} were bothered with a particular prediction problem with logarithmic loss, \citet{herbster98} designed a universal algorithm predicting nearly as well as the best compound expert of size $m$ under quite general assumptions on the loss function.
 They suggested the fixed share forecaster, which is nothing but the exponential weighting in the space of all compound experts with a special prior.
-Their idea was simple and elegant and helped to overcome numerical issues arising during the brute force implementation of the exponentially weighted averaging, which requires a lot of computational resources even in the case of finite set of experts (see, for instance, \citep[Section 5.2]{cesa-bianchi06a}).
+Their idea was simple and elegant and helped to overcome computational issues arising during the brute force implementation of the exponentially weighted averaging, which requires a lot of resources even in the case of finite set of experts (see, for instance, \citeauthor{cesa-bianchi06a}, \citeyear[Section 5.2]{cesa-bianchi06a}).
 The main advantage of the fixed share is that, despite the aggregation of all possible compound experts, it remains computationally efficient due to the apposite prior.
-The algorithm became very popular with the research community, and its properties (of both randomized and deterministic versions) were then intensively studied in numerous subsequent works (for example, \citep{vovk99, bousquet02, gyorgy05, gyorgy08, cesa-bianchi12, gyorgy12, adamskiy16} to name a few).
-In \cite{bousquet02, adamskiy16}, the authors went further and examined general schemes for construction of online learning algorithms with low switching regret.
-Unfortunately, the algorithm of \cite{herbster98}, as well as the most of the existing papers, deals with the case of finite number of experts (except for the works \citep{herbster01, cavallanti07, hazan07b, kozat08, hazan09} discussed later in this section).
-Our motivation to develop a change point detection algorithm makes us to extend the fixed share forecaster to the setup with an infinite class of reference predictors.
+The algorithm became very popular with the research community, and its properties (of both randomized and deterministic versions) were then intensively studied in numerous subsequent works (for example, \citealp{vovk99, bousquet02, gyorgy05, gyorgy08, cesa-bianchi12, gyorgy12, adamskiy16} to name a few).
+In \citep{bousquet02, adamskiy16}, the authors went further and examined general schemes for construction of online learning algorithms with low switching regret.
+Unfortunately, the algorithm of \cite{herbster98} (as well as many follow-up papers) deals with the case of finite number of experts.
+One of the ways to overcome this limit is to consider setups with a growing pool of experts.
+For instance, in \citep{hazan07b, hazan09, mourtada17}, the authors propose meta-algorithms for aggregation of an increasing number of predictions at each step while maintaining strong dynamic regret bounds.
+These methods can also be adapted for construction of change point detection procedures in the same spirit as we describe in Section \ref{sec:application}.
+In our approach, however, we use a slightly different strategy.
+We develop a version of the fixed share forecaster tailored for the specific setup to ensure that its cumulative loss is as close as possible to that of the exponentially weighted average forecaster in the pre-change regime.
+The advantage of this strategy becomes evident in Section \ref{sec:numerical}, where our algorithm outperforms a procedure based on the Follow-the-Leading-History (FLH) meta-algorithm \citep[Section 3]{hazan07b}.